In the name of Allah, the Gracious, the Merciful

 Source: Ṣaḥīḥ Muslim 2643, Grade: Sahih

 In sum, the general rule is that abortion is not permissible except in extraordinary circumstances.
-If such circumstances are present, the father and mother should consult experts in Islamic law and medicine for guidance on their particular situation.
+If such circumstances are present, the father and mother should consult trusted experts in Islamic law and medicine for guidance on their particular situation.
+So-called ‘elective abortions’ or abortions of convenience are never allow in Islam, as they are a major sin akin to infanticide.
+And importantly, this firm ruling should not be compromised or lightened for the sake of political expedience.

 Success comes from Allah, and Allah knows best.